DFE-Digital/dfe-analytics/docs/airbyte.md

 1. A dataset for the internal airbyte raw tables with fixed name: `airbyte_internal`
     - One required per BigQuery project
 	- The expiry on the table should be set to 1 day
+	- Encryption should be changed to the project Cloud KMS Key
 	- The GCP Service account used by Airbyte should have permissions below on this dataset:
 	  `BigQuery Data Owner`
 	  `Data Catalog Admin`